-Saying, “Good job!” or “You rock!” is wonderful and your kids will likely love it.
+Saying, “Good job!” or “You rock!” is terrific, and your kids will likely love it.
 However, it will not be effective at teaching a new behavior.
 Remember to be specific with your praise.

 - Don’t Label Your Child as Good or Bad:

-Try to stay away from praise or comments that are focused on your child as a person.
+Stay away from praise or comments that are focused on your child as a person.
 Instead of using language like, “You are a good boy for picking up,” say, “You did an awesome job picking up all of your toys.”
-Stay away from labeling your child as either “good” or “bad” based on their behavior.
+Avoid labeling your child as either “good” or “bad” based on their behavior.

 - Don’t Make Your Love Dependent on Behavior: